 Students may register to audit classes by indicating on the registration form that the course is to be audited.
 Auditing students register and pay tuition and fees in the same manner as students registering in courses for credit.
-No changes in student status from credit to audit or vice versa will be permitted after the initial registration.
+No changes in student status from credit to audit or vice versa will be permitted after the official class start date.